RoySegall/tahini/README.md

 ### First, apply your changes
 Go to `src/Entity` and then go to the sub-folders which represent the various DBs.
-The entity `job_process` is located under `Main` while the `user` entity is located under the `Personal` folder.
 Go to the one of the entity class and add the new field or change the name of the field.

 ### Second, generate the migration
 Now, we need generate the new command which apply our change.
 You can do